TomBayne/HackTheBox-CTF-Notes/01 Enumeration Methodologies/Initial/Subdomain & vHost Bruteforcing.md

 - **-u**: specifies the base URL to bruteforce.
 - **-w**: specifies the wordlist to use for the attack
-- **-t**: specifies the number of threads (simultanous attacks)
+- **-t**: specifies the number of threads (simultaneous attacks)

-This requires a worldlist.
+This requires a wordlist.
 On some poorly formatted words from the world list, you may find that you get `Status: 400`.
 These can be ignored, they are not real results.

 You can use a very similar command to bruteforce VHosts.
 This is when the same IP hosts multiple domains (i.e. `example.com` and `website.com` are both on the IP address `10.10.10.1`)